mnadeem/enterprise-event-bus/README.md

 * Can be deployed to OSGI as well as server
 * JEE support

-# Pre requisites
+# How to Run
+##### Configure Camel http in wildfly
-Camel http module is not configured by default in jboss-eap, follow the steps to configure on
+Camel http module is not configured by default in jboss-eap, follow the steps to configure one
 * copy module.xml to modules\system\layers\soa\org\apache\camel\http\main
 * copy camel-http-2.14.0.jar to modules\system\layers\soa\org\apache\camel\http\main
 * look for the following in your jboss server configuration and add the camel http extension